imrefazekas/connect-rest/README.md

 Be aware, that this path will be matched to all paths within the defined context.

+## Named parameters

+	rest.get('/books/:title', functionN0 );

+You can define parametrised paths for services to accept REST variables from the caller.
+In this case, whatever string is after the 'books', will be interpret as a variable and passed to the service function via the request object.

+So sending a get request to the uri '/api/books/AliceInWonderland', will result the following request object:

+	{"headers": ...,"parameters":{"title":"AliceInWonderland"}}

 ## Context:
 connect-rest also supports uri prefix if you want to put every REST function behind the same context: